Why Paper Rose Co.?

-- First, fill out this quote request form (right here on this page).
-After I receive your request I'll ask you to send me a photo (or more if you have them) of the bouquet or wedding flowers you want to recreate.
+Use the form right here on this page.
+After I receive your request, I'll ask you to send me a photo (or more if you have them) of the bouquet or wedding flowers you want to recreate.

 Using the information you've provided, I'll respond with a detailed project estimate and set timeframe for delivery.

-- Once we've agreed upon a scope for the piece, I'll setup a private listing (right here on this site) so that you can check out and pay for your project.
+Once we've agreed upon a scope for the piece, I'll set up a private listing (right here on this site) so that you can check out and pay for your project.
 At this point, your work is done!

 Upon payment and according to the schedule, I begin making your piece.
 I typically send photos of my progress while I'm working, and once the project is complete I'll send you final studio photos, instructions for handling, and a gorgeous arrangement ready to be gifted!